Cloud Costs Report

 • provider: provider must be gcp

-• tagkey: optional. tagkey is the label name used on GCP to indicate that it's a cluster node.
-Default value is "goog-k8s-cluster-name".
+• tagkey: optional.
+Label name used on GCP to indicate the cluster.
+Default is goog-k8s-cluster-name.

 • tagvalue: the value associated to the cluster name label for filtering.
 Ex: production, staging